Derrick Green: Collaborations

 Green was a guest vocalist on a few CDs including Biohazard's Uncivilization and the soundtrack of the Brazilian movie Lisbela e o Prisioneiro.

 Green appeared with Sepultura in a successful ad campaign for Volkswagen that aired nationally throughout Brazil in 2008.
 The spot said that "it's the first time you've seen Sepultura like this.
 And a sedan like this one too".
 This Volkswagen TV spot shows Sepultura playing bossa nova, the opposite of its Heavy Metal style, to say that "you never saw something like this, as you never saw a car like the new Voyage".

 Green is working on a three volume book set of his photography and writings due to be released in late 2011/2012.
 Each volume will be released at different times.

 In 2013, Green worked on a side project called Maximum Hedrum.

 Personal life

 In 2011, when asked about his religious views, Green replied:

 Green speaks fluent Portuguese with a noticeable American accent.
 He previously lived in Carapicuíba, São Paulo, but now lives in Los Angeles.

 Green is a vegan.
 He has been a vegetarian since 1986.
 He made this publicly clear in a PETA video interview regarding Sepultura's 2006 video of the song "Convicted in Life".
-Derrick stated in the interview that the subject of this video is that some kind of "karma" is inflicted on those that damage the environment and its wildlife.
+He stated in the interview that the subject of this video is that some kind of "karma" is inflicted on those that damage the environment and its wildlife.